ethagnawl/Clojure-React-Renderer-Proof-of-Concept/README.md

 I'm anxiously awaiting the opportunity to use this stack in a non-trivial application.
-I would recommend others give Clojure/Nashorn some thought before defaulting to (node|io).js for their next "full-stack JavaScript application."
-([Sorry, but I'm not bringing category theory into this conversation.](https://en.wikipedia.org/wiki/Isomorphism))
+I would recommend others give Clojure/Nashorn some thought before defaulting to (node|io).js for their next SPA that requires server-side rendering ([Sorry, but I'm not bringing category theory into this conversation.](https://en.wikipedia.org/wiki/Isomorphism))

 ## Where are the interesting bits?